How to dispose of paint

 What about spray paint cans?

-Use them up completely (spray onto cardboard until propellant is exhausted), then recycle as metal.
-A partial can is hazardous waste — take to HHW.
+Use them up completely (spray onto cardboard until the propellant is exhausted), then recycle as metal.
+A partial can is hazardous waste, so take it to HHW.
 Never puncture an aerosol can.

 Find your local paint drop-off

 PaintCare coverage and HHW hours vary by ZIP.
-ClearPath returns your specific answer in seconds.
+Type your ZIP and we will return the verified local rule, the closest PaintCare site, and any HHW alternatives in seconds.